RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 - [ ] Add more terms to the Hamiltonian.
 - [ ] Add trivial simple update algorithm for canonical states computation.
+- [ ] Add Manim illustration of a simple update run

 ## In Progress....